 Where forwarding numbers don’t work

-Display network: Call extensions targeting the Display Network don’t support Google forwarding numbers or tracking calls as conversions.
+Display network: Call assets targeting the Display Network don’t support Google forwarding numbers or tracking calls as conversions.

-Outside of Google Ads: Google forwarding numbers shouldn’t be copied and promoted outside of Google Ads.
-These numbers are the property of Google and can change or be reassigned at any time.
+Outside of Google ads: Google forwarding numbers shouldn’t be copied and promoted outside of Google Ads.
+These numbers are a property of Google and can change or be reassigned at any time.

 Frequently asked questions

 Which phone number will be shown in my ads when call reporting is turned on?

 On mobile traffic, your business phone number will appear in the ad.
 After clicking on the ad, users will see the Google forwarding number in their dialler.

 How do I remove a Google forwarding number in my ads?